About The Cruise Blogger

 Sunset on board Ventura (P&O Cruises)

-But the image of cruising is changing, and there are increasing numbers of young couples and families choosing cruise holidays.
+But now the image of cruising is changing, with increasing numbers of young couples and families choosing cruise holidays.
 The average age of people cruising is dropping worldwide, leading to a rise in passengers under the age of 50.
 Cruise lines are also building ships that cater for a younger market and they are starting to develop new activities for the younger generation.

 Pimm's